Thermo-Mechanical Analysis for John Deere Electronics Solutions

-NREL supports John Deere Electronic Solutions (JDES) in thermal design optimization and thermo-mechanical modeling of critical inverter components for wide-bandgap power electronics.
+NREL supported John Deere Electronic Solutions (JDES) in thermal design optimization and thermo-mechanical modeling of critical inverter components for wide-bandgap power electronics.

-Funded through PowerAmerica and led by JDES, NREL helps to design, develop, fabricate, and validate wide-bandgap power electronics systems for all-electric vehicles.
+Funded through PowerAmerica and led by JDES, NREL helped to design, develop, fabricate, and validate wide-bandgap power electronics systems for all-electric vehicles.

-In previous efforts, NREL and JDES partnered in the successful development, manufacturing, and in-vehicle demonstration of a power-dense, high-temperature, and energy-efficient silicon carbide inverter.
-Learn more about this previous work.
+In previous efforts, (now published as an NREL technical report), NREL and JDES partnered in the successful development, manufacturing, and in-vehicle demonstration of a power-dense, high-temperature, and energy-efficient silicon carbide inverter.

-NREL's role encompasses the thermal design optimization and thermo-mechanical modeling and analysis of critical components.
-The thermo-mechanical analysis includes:
+Then, NREL provided thermal design optimization and thermo-mechanical modeling and analysis of critical components.
+NREL’s thermo-mechanical analysis included:

 The research supported JDES's PowerAmerica project milestone for the U.S. Department of Energy's Advanced Manufacturing & Industrial Decarbonization Offices.